 The Epi package also contains some data sets.
 These are not available automatically when you load the Epi package, but you can make a copy in your workspace using the data() function.
+For example library(Epi)

+data(bdendo)

-For example will create a data frame called bdendo in your workspace containing data from a case-control study of endometrial cancer.
+will create a data frame called bdendo in your workspace containing data from a case-control study of endometrial cancer.
 Datasets in the Epi package also have help pages: type help(bdendo) for further information.